 • Showcase product preview videos and highlight any prototype reviews and testimonials from playtesters or product testers.

 You’ll have to get your project approved by the platform you’re using before you launch, so don’t forget to review your platform’s requirements and campaign page optimization tips.
-(Check out this Kickstarter guide and this Indiegogo guide to make sure you’re on the right track.)
 Also, keep in mind that this approval process can take at least 2-3 business days, so factor that into your crowdfunding timeline.

 8. Create a Kickstarter promo strategy and checklist